pillboxer/Cosi-Fan-Tutte/Movements/Come Scoglio.md

 <ins>*Bar 9:*</ins>

-**-I/V in Eb Major -V7d**.
+**I/V in Eb Major -V7d**.
 Compound minor 3rd descending leap for Fiordiligi.
 Staccato in the instrumentation.

 <ins>*Bar 10:*</ins>

-**-Ib-VII7dim in F**.
+**Ib-VII7dim in F**.
 Enormous leaps - Compound Major 3rd ascending followed by Compound Major 6th Descending.
 Punctuated staccato crotchets.

+<ins>*Bar 11:*</ins>

+**V7 in Bb Major**.
+String and bass withdrawn.
+Oboes, bassoons and clarinets reintroduced.
+Bassoons in octaves.
+Piano.
+Ascending Compound diminished fifth for Fiordiligi.

+<ins>*Bar 12:*</ins>

+**I**.
+Dotted rhythms propel us forward.
+Rising contour in all parts.
+Forte/

+<ins>*Bar 13:*</ins>

+**I-IV-I-IV-I-IV**.
+Tutti.
+I-IV is majestic.
+First and second violins have syncopated rhythms.
+Fiordiligi's part is marked as an octave which implies she is to slide from the top to the bottom.

+<ins>*Bar 14:*</ins>

+**I**.
+Fermatas; small embellishment with unaccented passing note in Fiordiligi's part.

+<ins>*Bar 15:*</ins>

+**I-IV-V7**.
+Tempo changes to allegro.
+Just Fiordiligi, clarinets, oboes and bass.
+Tonic pedal quavers in bass.
+Clarinets and oboes both play sixths an octave apart.
+Piano

+<ins>*Bar 16:*</ins>

+**I-V**.
+Trumpets reintroduced in thirds with the clarinets.
+Piano

+<ins>*Bar 17:*</ins>

+**I-IV-V7**.
+Tonic pedal quavers reappear in bass.
+Similar to bar 15 but the trumpets get a single beat and there is rhythmic diminution on the last beat.